William J. Beaty 3/1995

 A similar thing happens with starlight: starlight is coherent!
 Starlight

-though sunlight is not, yet the sun is a star.
-The farther the light
+sunlight is not, yet the sun is a star too.
+The farther the light travels

-travels from its source, the more it approaches the shape of a perfect
+from its source, the more it approaches the shape of a perfect plane wave.

-plane wave.
 And a perfect plane wave is perfectly coherent.
-Laser light
+Laser light is spatially

-various competing waves have melded together to form a single pure
+have melded together to form a single pure plane-wave or

 created by the